nerney/rest-offenders/README.md

 # rest-offenders
-A REST API for the Rhode Island Sex Offender Database
+An API for the Rhode Island Sex Offender Database

 rest-offenders builds an api back-end for the Rhode Island sex offender database (RISOD).